 Recommended Makeup Looks: Enlist the help of bright, contrasting colors to make your downturned eye look lifted.
 For example, this neon eyeliner look adds a pop of color and lift to your eyes.

 What’s the opposite of a downturned, slightly drooping eye shape?
 A slightly lifted, upturned one, of course!
 The eyes draw upward at the outer corners, making them look slightly tilted.

 Recommended Makeup Looks: When working with round eyes, the key is to keep most of the party on top.
-In other words use the most vivid and intense shades on the top lashline and outer corners.
-Try this dusty taupe eye shadow tutorial on for size to make your doll-like eyes really pop.
+In other words, use the most vivid and intense shades on the top lash line and outer corners.
+This curvy rainbow eyeliner look enhances the curves of your eyes and makes them look even wider.

 No explanation needed here, right?
 While the overall goal is to expand your eye shape, going overboard on the product can actually work against you and make your eyes appear smaller.